Building My First Chrome Extension with AI

 Once I had my first working draft, I moved everything into Cursor.

-This was a turning point.
-Cursor could “see” my project files, track relationships between them, and even fix errors directly when I asked, and update the code in Github.
+Cursor is good at reading project files, tracking relationships between them, and fixing errors directly when I asked, and update the code in Github.
 I asked it how to tackle those issues by simply talking to it, for example:

 It helped me find the missing pieces, rewrite functions, and explain why things broke.

-But there was also an OH NO moment — When I asked Cursor to “make the button look more elegant” or “add more spacing to the layout,“ it just couldn’t do it well.
-It handled logic like a champ, but UI changes?
-Not so much.
-That’s where visual tools like Figma or Lovable still win — because describing design in words rarely translates into the right pixels.
+Describing design in words rarely translates into the right pixels.
+When I asked Cursor to “make the button look more in Nordic style” or “add more spacing to the layout,“ it just couldn’t do it well.
+That’s where visual tools like Figma or Lovable still win.

-Once the core logic worked, I went back into familiar territory — design.
+Once the core logic worked, I went back to design details, but in code.

 I opened the CSS and JS files and started tweaking visual elements like: